• Home

 Dr. Colorado describes her own intense mystical connection to Mary Magdalene in her autobiography, Woman Between the Worlds, published this past year.

-is an award-winning artist and self-taught painter of Antiguan heritage.
+Laura James is an award-winning artist and self-taught painter of Antiguan heritage.
 Working as a professional artist and illustrator for many years, she is best known for her illustrations for the Book of the Gospels: A Lectionary, published by LTP Press.
 She was born in New York City, where she now lives in the Bronx.

 A visual storyteller who explores biblical subjects, cultural issues and secular themes through her unique contemporary use of the traditional art of Ethiopian iconography, her goal is to have her art in churches and public places where black people can actively see themselves included within the stories of the Bible.
 Her work has been featured on magazine covers, on book jackets andin the one woman show Black is Blessed,